silenius/amnesia_multilingual/docs/index.rst

 How does it work?
 =================

-Multilingual support for each Content-based content type will be stored in a dedicated translation table.
+Entities which contain translatable fields are splitted.
+Non-translatable fields remain in the base entity table while translatable fields go in a dedicated table.

 =====
 Usage